GatoGraphQL/GatoGraphQL/README.md

 export ADMIN_EMAIL={ADMIN_EMAIL} #eg: pedro@example.com
 ```

-4. Execute script:
+3. In the terminal, `cd` to the folder where to install the site, and execute script:

 ```bash
 wget -O - https://raw.githubusercontent.com/leoloso/pop-api-wp/master/install.sh | bash
 ```

-5. Wait for a few minutes ☕️😁
+4. Wait for a few minutes ☕️😁
-6. Test if successful:
+5. Test if successful:
     - WordPress site under {YOUR_SITE_URL_WITH_HTTP}
-    - WordPress admin under {YOUR_SITE_URL_WITH_HTTP}/wp
+    - WordPress admin under {YOUR_SITE_URL_WITH_HTTP}/wp/wp-admin/
     - PoP API under {YOUR_SITE_URL_WITH_HTTP}/posts/?action=api&datastructure=rest

 ### Configure application options (optional)